A summer island in winter!

 Palma, the capital city of Mallorca, forms the heart of Mallorca’s culture and commerce.
 It has a rich history and is the ideal starting ground to explore the island.

-If you are not the partying kind, and would love to leisurely explore the history and architecture of the city, winter is the ideal time.
+If you are not the partying kind, and would love to leisurely explore the history and architecture of the city, winter in Palma, is the ideal time.
 Peak summers can get as hot as 35ºC in the city, making city exploration in the blazing sun quiet an ordeal.

 Some places not to miss in Palma include,

-- The magnificent Cathedral of Mallorca
+• The magnificent Cathedral of Mallorca

-- Royal palace of La Alamudina
+• Royal palace of La Alamudina

 Nature trails and sunny hikes

-The main winter activity in Mallorca, are exploring nature trails, hiking and cycling.
+The main winter activities in Mallorca, are exploring nature trails, hiking and cycling.
 Considering the fact that Mallorca is chockablock with beaches, lagoons, cliffs, hills, mountains, lakes and nature reserves, there is no end to the routes you can pick.
 This is a true nature-lover paradise!

 As I said before, temperatures in summer can soar, making it uncomfortable to be out doing activities in the open for long stretches of time.
 So winter is the perfect time to enjoy exploring the landscape Mallorca has to offer.